algernon/keyboardio-worklog/worklog.md

 <!-- -*- mode: markdown; fill-column: 8192 -*- -->

+# 2018-08-23

+Continued the license clarification work.

 # 2018-08-22

 Updated `CONTRIBUTING.md` in `Kaleidoscope` and `Kaleidoscope-OneShot` with a short paragraph about how to accept the DCO.
+Opened pull request against most plugins that do the same.

 # 2018-08-21